bdcaf/cookiecutter_dotfile/README.md

 Tricks
 ------

+**stow config**

+- `stow-local-ignore` is essential to keep your documentation and other local files out of the config dir.
+- `stowrc` allows to configure options for stow

+**git config**
+- `.gitignore` keeps temporary files out of git.
+- `.gitkeep` is a hack so as git will not store empty directories - they may be empty as all files inside were ignored.
+They will miss in cloned repos and some software gives you errors due to this.
+Best to create as an empty file with `touch .gitkeep` in the correct location.

 **Makefile tricks**

 - if you need to stow into multiple places you can add several lines like this